How To Celebrate Mother’s Day In DC

 Forgo the kitchen cleanup in favor of these classic brunch spots that are pulling out all the stops!

-L’Ardente: The playful Italian hotspot is always indulgent (see: 40-layer truffle lasagna), and mornings are no different.
+L’Ardente: This playful Italian hotspot is always indulgent (see: 40-layer truffle lasagna), and mornings are no different.
 Tiramisu is the springboard for the brioche French toast with espresso custard and mascarpone, the benedict is upgraded with lobster, and you can always count on the pastas and Caesar salad.

 Le Diplomate: No Mother’s Day brunch list would be complete without this classic institution, where delicacies include a lobster omelette, poached eggs Basquaise, croissants, and a dazzling (but pricey) fruits de mer plateau.